 Foreign tourists aren’t expected to wear local clothes… but that doesn’t mean you can wear anything and everything!
-Although Bhutan is much less conservative than some of its regional neighbors, tank tops and short skirts are definitely not a common sight in the country (unless you go clubbing in Thimphu, that is).
+Although the country is much less conservative than some of its regional neighbors, tank tops and short skirts are definitely not a common sight in the country (unless you go clubbing in Thimphu, that is).

 Dzong fortresses and monasteries are the only place with official dress codes.
 Visitors to dzongs must wear long pants, long-sleeve shirts, and closed shoes to enter.
 Local men have to be in gho.
 Hats are not allowed for locals or foreigners.
 Shoes and hats are also forbidden inside monasteries.

-Interacting with locals in Bhutan
+Interacting with locals

 Bhutanese people are very friendly, if initially shy; the more off the beaten track you go, the more people will want to have a chat with you!
 Again, language isn’t such an issue since most tourists will be with a guide who can translate.